-Sensory play can be calming and help with self-regulation, especially for children with neurodevelopmental disabilities like autism and ADHD, can wake up children who have an under-responsive system, and many other benefits.
+Sensory play can be calming and help with self-regulation, especially for children with developmental disabilities like autism, ADHD, or Down Syndrome can wake up children who have an under-responsive system, and many other benefits.

 With this activity and a little creativity, you can teach concepts like:

 - Hypothesizing, testing, and drawing conclusions (i.e. will it sink or float?)